toksly/Budget-Tracker/README.md

 This project does not need any installation,rather it is currently hosted at Heroku
 <strong>Usage</strong>

 The application is easy to use.
-It allows the user to be able to be able to track their spending.
+It gives the users the ability to track their spending.

 <strong>Support and Contribution</strong>
 If you have any question please email me at nwizutoks@gmail.com